HunterCartier702/RHCSA-Home-Lab/README.md

 **Side note:**

-As a mainly Ubuntu user, I noticed some things right away.
+As an Ubuntu user, I noticed some things right away.
 The package managers yum and dnf update the local cache automatically when installing packages.
 In Ubuntu you would run ‘apt update’ then ‘apt install <package>’ to update the local cache to the latest and then install.
 With dnf you can run ‘dnf install <package>’ and it updates and installs packages automatically.
-Yum is sym linked to dnf anyway and so I will use dnf.
+Yum is sym-linked to dnf.
 Also, the /bin directory is sym-linked to /usr/bin along with a few other directories being linked to a /usr/* directory.

 ## <a name="initial"></a>Initial Setup
 I ran through the anaconda installer which is really nice.
 I went with the “minimal install” software option.
 Openssh-server is installed by default, so I will transfer over the public key from my desktop and laptop to the authorized_keys  file for easier access.
 I will be using SSH for everything after the initial setup.